-Judge Greg N. Stivers, Judge David J. Hale, Judge Rebecca Grady Jennings, Judge Claria Horn Boom, and Senior Judge Charles R. Simpson III shall each draw civil, criminal and miscellaneous cases assigned to the Louisville division.
-The case assignment cards comprising the Louisville case assignment deck shall be electronically shuffled so that the sequence will be random and the cards shall be concealed such that the name of the Judge will not be known until the card is drawn.
+Judge Greg N. Stivers, Judge David J. Hale, Judge Rebecca Grady Jennings, Judge Claria Horn Boom, Judge Benjamin Beaton, and Senior Judge Charles R. Simpson III shall each draw civil, criminal and miscellaneous cases assigned to the Louisville division.
+The case assignment cards comprising the Louisville case assignment decks shall be electronically shuffled so that the sequence will be random, and the cards shall be concealed such that the name of the Judge will not be known until the card is drawn.

-In order to equalize the distribution of the newly filed cases among the judges in active service throughout the district, the number of cards each judge draws from the Louisville case assignment deck will vary based on the number of cases assigned to each Judge from the other jury divisions, if any.
+In order to equalize the distribution of the newly filed cases among the judges in active service throughout the district, the number of cards each judge draws from the case assignment deck will vary based on the number of cases assigned to each judge from the other jury divisions, if any.
 Judge Boom shall receive new case assignments approximately equal to 50% of the number of cases assigned to an active judge and Senior Judge Simpson shall receive new case assignments approximately equal to 25% of the number of cases assigned to an active judge.

-&lt;sup>1 The assignment of death penalty cases and cases in which a plaintiff seeks review, pursuant to 42 U.S. C. § 405(g), of a decision by the Commissioner of Social Security, are addressed pursuant to separate general orders.
+&lt;sup>1 The assignment of death penalty cases and cases in which a plaintiff seeks review, pursuant to 42 U.S. C. § 405(g), of a decision by the Commissioner of Social Security is addressed in separate general orders.

 &lt;sup>2 The Court maintains two (2) separate criminal case assignment decks, both of which contain the same proportions of case assignment cards.
 One deck is reserved for criminal cases in which the jurisdiction of a probationer or supervised releasee is transferred to the Court pursuant to 18 U.S.C. § 3605, and another deck is reserved for all other criminal cases.
-A case assigned from one deck shall not impact the number of cases assigned from the other deck.
+A case assigned from one deck shall not impact the number of cases to be assigned from the other deck.

-Should the Judge assigned to a case recuse, that case shall be randomly reassigned to another Judge who draws cases from the Louisville division.
+Any case from which a judge recuses shall be randomly reassigned to another Judge who draws cases from the Louisville Division.